Postal Tuning, Speed Limiter Removal, ECU Cloning & Immobiliser Delete

 VW LT46 & LT35 tuning or speed limiter removal by post

 The LT can have its speed limiter removed by post – the ECU on 2.8 litre models is located in the interior, behind a plastic panel that the ashtray clips into – remove ashtray, remove blanking panel below, remove screw that is hidden behind.
 Pull up the rubber “carpet” to expose on each lower edge, one screw each side of the plastic panel to remove, the plastic panel will then pull out and you can get the ECU out easily once removed.
 Call if you are unsure of the way the clips work on the wiring plugs.
-Look at the pics below but note, on earlier 2.5’s open the bonnet and remove the headlamp & indicator – the ECU lives there and it just unclips.
-Look at the pics below for the 2.8.
+Look at the pics below but note, on earlier 2.5’s open the bonnet and remove the headlamp & indicator – the ECU lives there and it just un-clips.

 UK Postage & Packing ( by Royal Mail)

-If sending from the UK , send it by Royal Mail Special Delivery to Vantuner, P.O Box 430, Park Way, Ruislip, HA4 4GB, (Royal Mail only, the PO Box can’t accept mail from couriers) please let me know once you have sent it.
+However you send it please include a note with name address & phone number .
+If sending from the UK , send it by Royal Mail Special Delivery to Vantuner, P.O Box 430, 40 Park Way, Ruislip, HA4 8NZ, (Royal Mail only, the PO Box can’t accept mail from couriers) please let me know once you have sent it.
 Its a next working day service & works really well.
+No need to pay for early delivery as i get nearly all PO Box parcels by 9am 6 days.
+If you choose Parcelforce instead of Special Delivery at the post office delivery will be delayed by 2 or 3 days.

-Shipping via a courier or from outside UK
+Shipping via a UK courier service or from outside of the UK

-Vantuner’s workshop address is provided on request as P.O Boxes cant receive parcels from outside of the UK or from UK couriers.
+Vantuner’s workshop address not published here , it is provided on request UK P.O Boxes cant receive parcels from outside of the UK or from UK couriers or by personal drop off’s.

-2 – Paypal – send direct to firstname.lastname@example.org or click the Paypal.me link below.
+D – Paypal – send direct to firstname.lastname@example.org or click the Paypal.me link below. ( enter amount to pay followed by your paypal login details or click pay by card if you prefer a card payment.

 Hi Martyn, first impression of the van now is brilliant only taken it around the estate but it pulls like a train now.Revs higher and quicker than before also a little quieter until I put a k&N on and a small noticeable difference again.
 Best performance gain ive ever had for the money, thats cars and race bikes included .
 Can’t thank you enough Daren.Will let you know what it’s like on the open road soon as I’m still not supposed to be driving but had to try it.